-Increase the number of dwarves you embark with.
+Change the number of dwarves you embark with.

-You must use this tool before embarking (e.g. at the site selection screen or any time before) to change the number of dwarves you embark with from the default of 7.
+You must use this tool before you get to the embark preparation screen (e.g. at the site selection screen or any time before) to change the number of dwarves you embark with from the default of 7.
+The value that you set will remain in effect until DF is restarted (or you use startdwarf to set a new value).